JStaed/Easy-Design-Document/README.md

-A simple, effective, and versatile design documents for games, utilities, and other digital products.
+A simple, effective, and versatile design document for games, utilities, and other digital products.

 Project Title